plus3it/terraform-aws-tardigrade-security-hub/README.md

 ## Testing
 You can find example implementations of this module in the tests folder.
-This module requires 2 different AWS accounts to test and so the terraform aws provider definitions are assuming that you will be using a profile with the name `resource-owner` and `resource-member`.
+This module requires 2 different AWS accounts to test and so the terraform aws provider definitions are assuming that you will be using a profile with the name `aws` and `awsalternate`.

 Note: the implementation `tests/create_securityhub_member` will require you to provide the variables `email_address` prior to use